 Ally founded Santosha with a great love for humanity and the Earth.

 Yoga, including meditation, both on and off the mat - What a GIFT!!!
 This journey lands me deeper, and more fully, into each incredible moment.
 It continues to offer me gifts that bring Life astoundingly alive as it dances through my experience and all beings.
 I seek to facilitate a space where you can also remember your own wordless truth of connection - this full, open, gentle, joyful experience of yourself and other, as simple, astounding, incredible Life.

 Yoga teaches me to have the courage to be gleefully open - to wholeheartedly experience the beauty of both my pain and joy, and as a result, to be with others fully in theirs - the greatest gift we can offer each other.
-It teaches me to live from the guidance of Heart, with the support of the intellect; and to rest in gentle equanimity, even amongst the fantastically crazy - within and without.
+It teaches me to live from the guidance of Heart, with the support of the intellect; and to rest in gentle equanimity, even amongst the fantastically crazy.
 I hope that through your practice, you will find your own experiences of the wordless Truth that abides within and beneath the clackering mind, and that that experience deeply nourishes your entire Being, allowing you to meet yourself and the world around you with great compassion, and the deep strength of human vulnerability and gentleness.